positiondev/offset/README.md

 pages of posts (each of size `num`) will be skipped, then an additional `offset` posts will be skipped, and finally, `limit` posts will be returned.

+`<wpPostByPermalink>` - This tag expects to have the url be `/YYYY/MM/SLUG`, and finds the post accordingly.

+`<wpNoPostDuplicates/>` - This is a side-effect only tag, that causes, from this point in the page forward, no duplicate posts to be returned from `<wpPosts/>`.
+This can make certain layouts easier to express, rather than figuring out exactly how to combine the various numeric arguments to avoid duplication.